ginkgo/micropolis/README.txt

 >./micropolis

-on linux or press F5 to start in Visual Studio.

 You will see performance statistics on the command line.

 Q or ESC close the application
+Use WASD to move the camera
+LMB+drag rotates the camera
+MMB+drag moves the camera on the eye plane
-UP and DOWN move the object along the Z axis
+RMB+drag rotates the camera along the z axis
-F3 shows the object in wireframe mode after bound&split
+F3 toggles wireframe mode

 You can configure the program by modifying the options.txt configuration file.
 The file is pretty well-documented.